iFlameing/volto-form-builder/README.md

 - create a page
 - click on the add button present in page edit
-- chosee the block from the form field
+- choose the block from the form field